St Giles' Catholic Church, Cheadle: Gathering ideas

-At St. Giles' Pugin was able to further develop ideas from the recently completed St. Mary's Catholic Church, Uttoxeter, through the assistance of generous funding promised by Lord Shrewsbury.
+At St Giles' Pugin was able to further develop ideas from the recently completed St Mary's Catholic Church, Uttoxeter, through the assistance of generous funding promised by Lord Shrewsbury.

-The site for St. Giles' was marked out by Pugin in 1841 and the church was aligned in such a way to obtain the best possible effect from the street.
+The site for St Giles' was marked out by Pugin in 1841 and the church was aligned in such a way to obtain the best possible effect from the street.
 This meant modifying the traditional east–west alignment and placing the west end close to the frontage of Bank Street to allow the full height of the tower and spire to be seen from the junction of Cross Street and High Street, where the remains of the medieval market cross still stand.

-Pugin also referred to St. Giles' as "my consolation in all afflictions", and there is no doubt that the freedom from restrictions, the resources available to him at Cheadle and the enthusiastic support of Lord Shrewsbury, compensated somewhat for the professional and personal disappointments he encountered elsewhere.
+Pugin also referred to St Giles' as "my consolation in all afflictions", and there is no doubt that the freedom from restrictions, the resources available to him at Cheadle and the enthusiastic support of Lord Shrewsbury, compensated somewhat for the professional and personal disappointments he encountered elsewhere.
 He had suffered under the constraints imposed by church-building committees, the indifference of many clergy to his dreams of a Gothic England and the death in 1844 of his second wife, Louisa.

-That St. Giles' increased in size and splendour as the work progressed was not just the result of Pugin's own enthusiasm for the project and his ability to prise additional sums of money from a reluctant patron.
+That St Giles' increased in size and splendour as the work progressed was not just the result of Pugin's own enthusiasm for the project and his ability to prise additional sums of money from his patron.
 Lord Shrewsbury was himself committed to the promotion of the revived Gothic as a means of winning souls, and several of the alterations and additions at Cheadle were suggested by the earl himself.

-The infinite care which Pugin took over St. Giles' is reflected in his wide-ranging search for what he called "authorities" (medieval precedents), for what he proposed.
+The infinite care which Pugin took over St Giles' is reflected in his wide-ranging search for what he called "authorities" (medieval precedents), for what he proposed.
 In 1840 he made a tour of what he called "the very cream" of Norfolk churches, in the course of preparation of his designs for Cheadle, drawing details of mouldings, tracery patterns and canopy work.
 His sketchbook from the tour survives in the Victoria and Albert Museum.
-East Anglican porches were Pugin's source of inspiration for the stone-vaulted south porch of St. Giles'.
-He studied surviving rood-screens in Norfolk, and the one at Castle Acre appears to have been particular favoured in his preparations for the Cheadle screen.
+East Anglian porches were Pugin's source of inspiration for the stone-vaulted south porch of St Giles'.
+He studied surviving rood screens in Norfolk, and the one at Castle Acre appears to have been particular favoured in his preparations for the Cheadle screen.

 Not all of Pugin's authorities were English, however.
-Gothic was an international language with local and national dialects.
+Gothic architecture was an international language with local and national dialects.
 On a visit to Antwerp in 1843 Pugin hoped to find "glorious details for the Cheadle windows" and "the most beautiful authorities for painted details at Cheadle above all".
 In May 1844 Pugin visited the recently restored Sainte-Chapelle in Île de la Cité, Paris, a richly decorated private chapel built for King Louis IX in the mid-thirteenth century.